Skip to main content

-This MA Interior Design will prepare you for the diversity of design practice and employment opportunities open to you in the interior design industry at the end of the course.
+This MA Interior Design will prepare you for the diversity of design practice and employment opportunities open to you in the interior design industry globally.

-Drawing on vibrant interior design practices in London, the course integrates design practices, multidisciplinary work, research and analysis, and practice-based learning.
+Drawing on vibrant interior design practices across the world, the course integrates design practices, multidisciplinary work, research and analysis, and practice-based learning.

 The course aims to unite practical approaches for space design strategies with context through:

 If you are planning to join this course in the academic year 2020/21 (i.e. between August 2020 and July 2021), please view the information about changes to courses for 2020/21 due to Covid-19.

 Students who are continuing their studies with Kingston University in 2020/21 should refer to their Course Handbook for information about specific changes that have been, or may be, made to their course or modules being delivered in 2020/21.
 Course Handbooks are located within the Canvas Course page.

 This course is part of the Design School's Postgraduate Framework, which promotes interdisciplinary practice opportunities, underpins research, supports personal trajectory and industry contact, and includes a supporting lecture series.